pranjali1205/eye_Voc/README.md

 2. EyeVoc_offline_Application :  This is the folder for our offline application.
 We made this so that even the people who don't have python installed in their                           systems can use our application.
                     To use the application, open the folder.Scroll down, you will find EyeVoc_offline.exe file( one with icon).Doble tap to open it.
   </br></br>
-3. EyeVoc_offline_Application : This is the folder for our online application.
+3. EyeVoc_online_Application : This is the folder for our online application.
                      To use the application, open the folder.Scroll down, you will find EyeVoc_offline.exe file( one with icon).Doble tap to open it.
   </br></br>
 4. src_code_offline : This contains entire source code of offline mode.
 In oder to run the application through source code, make sure you have python installed in                        your systems.
 Also install the dependencies mentioned below (under dependencies headline).
                      Once everything is setup, run the Main.py program.
     </br></br>
- 5. src_code_offline : This contains entire source code of online mode.
+ 5. src_code_online : This contains entire source code of online mode.
 In oder to run the application through source code, make sure you have python installed in                          your systems.
 Also install the dependencies mentioned below (under dependencies headline).
                        Once everything is setup, run the Main.py program
      </br></br>
   6. EyeVoc.pptx : This contains our prsentation slides.